 Planned high-altitude interceptor with turbo-supercharged Kasei 26a.

-Only prototypes completed before war’s end.
+Only prototypes were completed before war’s end.

 Assessment